kaiohenricunha/kaiohenricunha/README.md

 ---

-## What I'm Thinking About

-- **Multi-cluster Istio at production scale** — service mesh as platform primitive, not just sidecar config
-- **Crossplane vs Terraform for tenant-facing platform APIs** — when each wins, where the seams should be
-- **Agentic CLI governance** — what dotbabel solves and what still doesn't have a good answer
-- **Observability cost vs cardinality tradeoffs in Thanos at scale** — retention strategies, downsampling, the FinOps angle

----

 ## Featured Projects

 🔩 **[metrics-aggregator](https://github.com/kaiohenricunha/metrics-aggregator)** — Go sidecar for aggregating Prometheus metrics from multiple containers in a K8s Pod.
 The public artifact of the Istio #59567 contribution; production alerting and native OTel tracing (OTLP, W3C traceparent, Jaeger).